Our Expert Employment Lawyers can Assist with the Following Areas:

-It may be tempting to use one of the free Employment Agreement templates available online, but more often than not, they do not reflect actual conditions at your workplace.
+It may be tempting to use one of the free Employment Agreement templates available online.
+However, more often than not, they do not reflect actual conditions at your workplace.
 A tailored Employment Agreement will help you manage and negotiate potential employment issues before they become disputes.

-Personal Grievances and Complaints
+Personal Grievances & Complaints

-Successful businesses rely on solid cooperation and teamwork, so what do you do if someone raises a complaint (employment relationship problem) or personal grievance?
+Successful businesses rely on solid cooperation and teamwork.
+So, what do you do if someone raises a complaint (employment relationship problem) or personal grievance?

 We can advise you on the process and possible outcomes, as well as negotiate, represent and mediate on your behalf with your employee’s lawyer.